79th Air Assault Brigade (Ukraine)

-Soldiers from the Brigade have served as peacekeepers in Yugoslavia, Iraq, Kosovo, and Sierra Leone.
+Soldiers from the brigade have served as peacekeepers in Yugoslavia, Iraq, Kosovo, and Sierra Leone.

-In 2014, the Brigade took part in suppressing the 2014 insurgency in Donbas during the 2014 pro-Russian conflict in Ukraine.
-The brigade fought in the Second Battle of Donetsk Airport, where it and other Ukrainian military units became known as the "Cyborgs" due to their stubborn defense of the Donetsk Airport.
+Starting in 2014, the brigade took part in the war in Donbas.
+The brigade fought in the Second Battle of Donetsk Airport, where it and other Ukrainian military units became known as the "cyborgs" due to their stubborn defense of the Donetsk Airport.

 History

-The Brigade's history began as 40th Air Assault Brigade in the fall of 1979, formed from elements of the 97th Guards Airborne Regiment of the 7th Guards Airborne Division.
+The brigade's history began as 40th Air Assault Brigade in the fall of 1979, formed from elements of the 97th Guards Airborne Regiment of the 7th Guards Airborne Division.
 Later it was reorganized into the 40th Airborne Brigade between 6 December 1989 and 1 August 1990 (1 June 1990 according to Holm).
 That redesignation marked the transfer of the brigade from the Odessa Military District to the Soviet Airborne Troops.

-In September 1993 the Brigade was renamed 40th Separate Airmobile Brigade.
+In February 1992 following the collapse of the Soviet Union, the brigade went over to Ukrainian control, against the wishes of its commander V. N. Loginov and without Moscow's knowledge.
+The brigade's soldiers had become frustrated over lapses in food and pay due to Russo-Ukrainian disputes over Soviet military unit upkeep, and decided that shifting to Ukrainian command would end those issues.
+In September 1993 the brigade was renamed 40th Separate Airmobile Brigade.

 The 40th Brigade was reorganized and reduced into the 79th Airmobile Regiment.

-On July 1, 2007, the Brigade was formed by combining the 79th Airmobile Regiment with 11th Army Aviation Regiment.
+On July 1, 2007, the brigade was formed by combining the 79th Airmobile Regiment with 11th Army Aviation Regiment.

-In 2014, the Brigade took part in the fighting of the 2014 insurgency in Donbas during the 2014 pro-Russian conflict in Ukraine.
-54 persons called up for mobilization (and thus serving in the Brigade) deserted.
+In 2014, the brigade took part in the fighting of the war in Donbas.
+54 persons called up for mobilization (and thus serving in the brigade) deserted.